 His untimely death in 1973 was from a severe allergic reaction to the tranquilizer meprobamate - the main ingredient in the drug Equagesic - given to him by Lee's then-paramour Betty Ting Pei to give him relief from an apparent headache.

 Bruce was well-known and highly regarded for his stance on racial discrimination and his acceptance of all peoples.
 He suffered from discriminatory treatment as a child in Hong Kong for being of mixed-blood (he is one quarter German through his mother), and discrimination in the United States for being Asian at a time when such treatment was common.
 This shaped his views and actions.
-Ultimately Bruce created an important cultural bridge between east and west, and he is a powerful symbol of inter-racial and inter-cultural friendship.
+Ultimately Bruce created an important cultural bridge between east and west, and he is a powerful worldwide symbol of inter-racial and inter-cultural friendship.
 In this way, Bruce Lee is a particular source of inspiration and motivation behind the continued existence of the HKMDB.

 (B. Kasten 2020)